djourd1/trainR2022/content/en/home/hero.md

   icon: download
 ---

-Install R and R Studio and learn the essential functionalities that will useful for the use of econometric models.
+Install R and R Studio and learn the essential functionalities that will useful to understand your data and run econometric models.